ericf/open-marriage/README.md

 It should be obvious that this project is for a *very specific wedding*, my wedding, and it probably won't work well for your wedding (unless you and your fiancé are named Leslie and Eric).
-But hey, if you're building a website for your wedding you can use this project as the high bar of excellence :)
+But hey, if you're building a website for your wedding you can use this project as the high bar of excellence.

 Clone and Deploy to Heroku